Israeli strikes in central Gaza kill at least 35 as Netanyahu says war will continue for months

 DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes in central Gaza killed at least 35 people Sunday, hospital officials said, as fighting raged across the tiny enclave a day after Israel’s prime minister said the war will continue for “many more months,” resisting international calls for a cease-fire.

-The U.S. military said Sunday that its forces shot and killed several Iran-backed Houthi rebels when they tried to attack a cargo ship in the Red Sea, an escalation in a maritime conflict linked to the war in Gaza.
-And an Israeli Cabinet minister suggested encouraging Gaza’s population to emigrate in remarks that could worsen tensions with Egypt and other friendly Arab states.
+The U.S. military said its forces shot and killed several Iran-backed Houthi rebels when they tried to attack a cargo ship in the Red Sea, an escalation in a maritime conflict linked to the war.
+And an Israeli Cabinet minister suggested encouraging Gaza’s population to emigrate, remarks that could worsen tensions with Egypt and other friendly Arab states.

 Israel says it wants to destroy Hamas’ governing and military capabilities in Gaza, from where it launched its Oct.
 7 attack on southern Israel.
 The militants killed some 1,200 people after breaking through Israel’s extensive border defenses, shattering its sense of security.
 They also captured around 240 hostages, nearly half of whom were released during a temporary cease-fire agreement in November.